palvindersander/youtube-transcript-mcp/README.md

    - Returns:
      - List of chapter markers with timestamps and titles, or a message if no chapters are found

+5. `search_for_claim_verification(claim, context=None)`
+   - Searches for information to help verify a claim made in a video
+   - Arguments:
+     - `claim`: The specific claim to verify (a statement that can be true or false)
+     - `context` (optional): Context from the video to help with the search
+   - Returns:
+     - JSON-formatted search results with fact-checking and general information

+6. `extract_transcript_segment(url, timestamp, context_seconds=30)`
+   - Extracts a specific segment of a transcript around a timestamp
+   - Arguments:
+     - `url`: YouTube video URL or ID
+     - `timestamp`: Timestamp in format MM:SS or HH:MM:SS
+     - `context_seconds` (optional): Number of seconds of context before and after (default: 30)
+   - Returns:
+     - The transcript segment with metadata

+7. `find_claim_in_transcript(url, claim, fuzzy_match=True)`
+   - Finds a specific claim in a transcript and returns its timestamp and context
+   - Arguments:
+     - `url`: YouTube video URL or ID
+     - `claim`: The claim to find
+     - `fuzzy_match` (optional): Whether to use fuzzy matching (default: True)
+   - Returns:
+     - Timestamp and context of the claim if found

 ## Transcript Format

 The transcript is formatted with timestamps in approximately 10-second intervals.
 Short segments are merged until they reach about 10 seconds in duration.
 Each line is prefixed with a timestamp in `[MM:SS]` format.